Skip to main content

 In the upper right corner of the dialog, select Switch to Advanced Mode

-In the upper left corner, you'll see that there are 4 different types of Smart Alerts
+You'll see that there are 4 different Blueprints for the Smart Alert

 • Slow Calls